 Layout of the Gallery

 The National Gallery of Canada has three floors: the ground level, level 1 and level 2.
 The ground floor has a boutique store and auditorium.
 Scotiabank Great Hall is there too.
 It’s a large room with glass ceilings.
-The hall serves as a place for people to discuss and conglomerate.
+The hall serves as a place for people to congregate and discuss.
 The Great Hall also leads to the works of art that are on the upper floors.

 Level 1 is where most of the gallery’s Canadian and Indigenous works can be found.
 There are also sections for contemporary and temporary art.
 The Rideau Chapel is located on this floor too and is a must-see for visitors.
 Georges Bouillon designed the original chapel in the late 1800s and it was located on Rideau Street in Ottawa.
 It was then taken down in 1972 and rebuilt in The National Gallery of Canada.
 Level 1 includes the garden court and a cafeteria as well.
 Those are good places to visit if you’re hungry or tired.